 For the certificate, you may choose to study the Middle Ages as a distinct time period or as a complement to subjects such as art history, classics, comparative literature, world languages, gender or sexuality studies, music, philosophy, religion, and theatre arts.

-Students combine study in three or more departments into an organized investigation of medieval times.
 You'll be encouraged to take courses in a language relevant to medieval times, such as Arabic, Old English, or Biblical Hebrew.

 The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a UI graduate or professional degree program.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

 The undergraduate Certificate in Medieval Studies requires at least 18 s.h. in medieval studies coursework.